nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_payload.md

 <br>

 {% include note.html content="Please refer to the particular use case in question for detailed requirements on the population of these payload resources.
-Example FHIR Messages illustrating how payloads look on-the-wire are available for each use case." %}
+Example FHIR&reg; Messages illustrating how payloads look on-the-wire are available for each use case." %}

 ### Identifying the use case ###